openstack/keystone/doc/source/installing.rst

 which (by default) will show logging on the console from which it was started.
-Once started, you can initialize data in keystone for use with the rest of openstack, as described in :doc:`configuringservices`.
+Once started, you can initialize data in keystone for use with the rest of openstack, as described in configuring-services_.

 An excellent reference implementation of setting up keystone is DEVSTACK_, most commonly used for development and testing setup of not only Keystone,